 Sweet Peppers, also known as bell peppers, are most commonly colored green, yellow, orange and red.
 Depending on the variety, they may also be colored white, lavender, purple and brown.
 Sweet peppers range in taste from the more bitter green pepper to the sweet red peppers.
-Peppers were first introduced to Europe in 1493 and they are native to Central America, Mexico and northern South America.
+Peppers were first introduced to Europe in 1493 and they are native to Central America, Mexico, and northern South America.
 Sweet peppers are grown across the world, with China being the biggest grower.
+What may be surprising is that, aside from water (92% of the pepper), the rest of the pepper is comprised of carbs, protein, and fat.
+Some people may see these compounds and think that makes peppers unhealthy, but they are actually considered a healthy food.
+They are very versatile and can go into a wide variety of dishes, be used with dips, or eaten plain.

 Good for your metabolism